zaphyr-org/documentation/repositories/1.x/router.md

 ### Middleware dependencies

-You can pass middleware objects to the `setMiddleware` and `setMiddlewares` methods, but you can also pass class-strings to these methods.
-Passing class-strings to these methods has two advantages: First, the middleware is lazy-loaded, which means that the middleware is only instantiated when it is actually needed.
+You can pass middleware objects to the `setMiddleware` method or `middleware` attribute property, but you can also pass class-strings.
+Passing class-strings has two advantages: First, the middleware is lazy-loaded, which means that the middleware is only instantiated when it is actually needed.
 Second, if you are using a container, the middleware will be resolved from the container, which means that you can inject dependencies into the middleware.
 Read more about dependency injection in the [dependency injection](#dependency-injection) section.

 ### Middleware priority

-Middlewares are invoked in a specific order, yet, based on the middlewares internal logic, you can control whether your code executes before or after your controller is called into action.
+Middleware are invoked in a specific order, yet, based on the middleware internal logic, you can control whether your code executes before or after your controller is called into action.

 The order of execution is as follows:

-1. Middlewares that are defined on the router.
+1. Middleware that are defined on the router.
-2. Middlewares that are defined on a group.
+2. Middleware that are defined on a group.
-3. Middlewares that are defined on a route.
+3. Middleware that are defined on a route.

 To determine whether your logic runs before or after your controller, you can initiate the request handler as your initial middleware action.
 It will generate a response, allowing you to manipulate it as necessary before returning it: